airbenich/presenterSoftware/stage-display/README.md

 **A node.js App wrapped into Electron to Display informations on a stage display.**

-The data will be sent over REST into the Stage Display App.
+The data will be sent over socket.io into the Stage Display App.
 This enables this GUI to be used by different presentation softwares.

 ![Image](../stage-display/screenshot.png?raw=true)